carleshf/personal_site/content/academic/index.md

 Acting as final master thesis director:

-* _Analyzing glioma samples to identify glimoa-specific expression biomarkers_; by Aitor Gómez and being conducted during 2nd semester of 2020-2021
+  1. _Multi-Omic Data clustering in Brain Cancer_; by Paula Fernández and conducted during 1st semester of 2019-2020 (grade: A; score of 9.2/10)
-* _Análisis de integración en la asociación de datos omicos con la exposición a aire contaminado (diésel)_; by Laura Pauner and being conducted during 2nd semester of 2020-2021
+  2. _Impacto de la polución ambiental aérea en la metilación del DNA y microRNAs en ictus isquémico_; by Carolina Soriano and conducted during 2nd semester of 2019-2020 (grade: B; score of 8.9/10)
-* _Implementación de un paquete de python para el análisis de datos genómicos en enfermedades raras_; by Irene Sánchez López and conducted during 1st semester of 2020-2021 (grade: A; score of 9.2/10)
+  3. _Búsqueda de correlaciones entre metilación de sitios CpG y expresión de genes a lo largo del genoma humano_; by Óscar Crespo and conducted during 1st semester of 2020-2021 (grade: A; score of 9.4/10)
-* _Búsqueda de correlaciones entre metilación de sitios CpG y expresión de genes a lo largo del genoma humano_; by Óscar Crespo and conducted during 1st semester of 2020-2021 (grade: A; score of 9.4/10)
+  4. _Implementación de un paquete de python para el análisis de datos genómicos en enfermedades raras_; by Irene Sánchez López and conducted during 1st semester of 2020-2021 (grade: A; score of 9.2/10)
-* _Impacto de la polución ambiental aérea en la metilación del DNA y microRNAs en ictus isquémico_; by Carolina Soriano and conducted during 2nd semester of 2019-2020 (grade: B; score of 8.9/10)
+  5. _Análisis de integración en la asociación de datos omicos con la exposición a aire contaminado (diésel)_; by Laura Pauner and being conducted during 2nd semester of 2020-2021
-* _Multi-Omic Data clustering in Brain Cancer_; by Paula Fernández and conducted during 1st semester of 2019-2020 (grade: A; score of 9.2/10)
+  6. _Analyzing glioma samples to identify glimoa-specific expression biomarkers_; by Aitor Gómez and being conducted during 2nd semester of 2020-2021

 #### Biotools for biostatistics and bioinformatics (1st edition)
   * Barcelona Institute for Global Health // Bioinformatic Research Group in Epidemiology
   * 2017-05 as _Instructor_

 4’5h: Code management using GIT repositories

 #### Tutorship of high school research projects
   * Barcelona Institute for Global Health
   * From 2016-06 to 2018-01 as _Tutor and/or supervisor_

 The institution was collaborating with the regional government in order to host some students in an internship during their last year of high school, allowing them to conduct a research project.

-* _Aproximació als TADs com unitat funcional i la seva associació amb malalties humanes_; by David Morón and Maria Solà, from INS Estany de la Ricarda, and conducted during summer of 2017 (grade: A+; a score of 10/10)
+  1. _Relació entre desenvolupament cognitiu i metilació genética: Una anàlisi exploratòria_; by Alba Cabús, from IES Can Puig, and conducted during summer of 2016 (grade: A; score of 10/10)
-* _Relació entre desenvolupament cognitiu i metilació genética: Una anàlisi exploratòria_; by Alba Cabús, from IES Can Puig, and conducted during summer of 2016 (grade: A; score of 10/10)
+  2. _Aproximació als TADs com unitat funcional i la seva associació amb malalties humanes_; by David Morón and Maria Solà, from INS Estany de la Ricarda, and conducted during summer of 2017 (grade: A+; a score of 10/10)

 #### Statistical analysis of omic data in R (3th edition)
   * Barcelona Institute for Global Health // Bioinformatic Research Group in Epidemiology
   * 2016-05 as _Instructor_

 6h: RNASeq data analysis using R and Bioconductor packages

 #### Statistical analysis of omic data in R (2nd edition)
   * Barcelona Institute for Global Health // Bioinformatic Research Group in Epidemiology
   * 2015-05 as _Instructor_

 2h: Genomic data visualization

 #### Introduction to R
   * Barcelona Institute for Global Health
   * 2014-04 as _Instructor_

 4h: Algorithms and programming structures